2011Scape/2011scape-linux-server-management/README.md

-Sure, we can specify the game and file-server repositories as submodules when cloning the main repository.
-Here's the updated README with the changes:

 # 2011Scape Game Server Management

 This repository contains scripts for managing the 2011Scape game server and file server.
 The scripts are installed in the `/opt/2011Scape` directory.